 · minimize human-puma encounters through better land use policies

-The scientific insight and public support that BAPP generates will help reduce tensions, increase understanding, and influence decision-makers to protect key wildlife habitats and corridors.
+The scientific insight and public support that BAPP generates will help reduce tensions, increase understanding, and influence communities to protect key habitats and corridors.